Grape thrips (Drepanothrips reuteri)

 Management-chemical control: COMMERCIAL USE

-- azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product.
+- azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product, consult label for rate.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.

-- Chromobacterium subtsugae strain PRAA4 (Grandevo) at 2 to 3 lb product per acre.
+- Chromobacterium subtsugae strain PRAA4 (Grandevo) at 0.6 to 0.9 lb ai/A (2 to 3 lb product per acre).
 PHI 0 days.
 OMRI-listed for organic use.
+See label for details on tank mixing with other products.
+Group UNB Bacterial Agent insecticide.

 - insecticidal soap (M-Pede and other brands) at rates between 0.25 to 4% (see label).
 Higher rates are used for stand-alone application but 1-2% is used in tank mixes.
 This is a contact insecticide, and efficacy is related to the solution concentration and contact with the pest.
 Some formulations are OMRI-listed for organic use.
 Do not use on Calmeria or Italia grape varieties.
 Do not mix with sulfur.
 PHI 0 days.

-- spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/a.
-PHI 7 days.
+- spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/A. PHI 3 days.
 Retreatment interval 4 days.
-Do not make more than 5 applications per season or exceed 0.305 lb ai/a.
-Group 5 insecticide.
+Do not make more than 5 applications per season or exceed 0.305 lb ai/A. Group 5 insecticide.
 Do not use Group 5 insecticides more than twice consecutively.

-- spinosad (Entrust or Success) at 0.062 to 0.124 lb ai/a.
-PHI 7 days.
+- spinosad (Entrust or Success) at 0.065 to 0.125 lb ai/A. PHI 3 days.
 Treat when pest first appears.
 Heavy infestations may require repeat applications.
-Do not exceed 0.45 lb ai/a of Entrust or Success per season.
+Do not exceed 0.45 lb ai/A of Entrust or Success per season.
 Do not exceed three applications in any 30-day period.
 Allow at least 5 days between applications.
 Entrust is OMRI-listed for organic use; Success is not approved for organic production.
 Group 5 insecticide.
 Do not use Group 5 insecticides more than twice consecutively.